Rehab for Life

 Alexander, who has to walk/run now when he does footraces or slow down on his bike if his heart rate gets to a certain point, isn't giving up.
 He had just finished the Leadville 100 (a 100-mile race) this summer and is planning on breaking a world distance record on the treadmill next.
 "I'm going to continue to do endurance events, and I'm going to raise awareness for children and adults and give them hope," Alexander says.
 "Just because you have a limitation doesn’t mean you can’t fulfill your dreams."

 - Reduce anxiety

 - Boost quality of life

 Keith Terrio, rehab specialist, The Medical Center of Aurora

-50% Number of women surveyed who knew heart disease was the leading cause of death in women.
+50% – The number of women surveyed who knew heart disease was the leading cause of death in women.

-13% Number of women surveyed who said heart disease was their greatest health risk.
+13% – The number of women surveyed who said heart disease was their greatest health risk.
 (Women still worry more about breast cancer, even though heart disease kills six times as many women every year.)

 (American Heart Association)Learn More About Women & Heart Disease